Ashok0/HL2VREssentials/README.md

 ## Installation
 1. Download HLVR_MO2_Repack.rar and extract Mod Organizer 2 to a folder of your choice.
 2. Download EP1+2 Assets.rar and extract the contents to your \Steam\steamapps\common\Half-Life 2 VR\ folder.
+- This step adds episodic assets to your HL2VR folder.
+This will not allow you to play the episodes, but will allow you to play Minerva, Research and Development, and Nightmare House Remakae which all use Episode 1+2 models and textures.
-3. Navigate to where you extracted HLVR_MO2_Repack.rar and run ModOrganizer.exe
+4. Navigate to where you extracted HLVR_MO2_Repack.rar and run ModOrganizer.exe
-4. Select "Run" in the upper right corner of Mod Organizer 2 to launch Half-Life 2 VR with mods.
+5. Select "Run" in the upper right corner of Mod Organizer 2 to launch Half-Life 2 VR with mods.

 Included Campaigns
 Nightmare House 1 Remake